AviatrixSystems/Docs/HowTos/UCC_Release_Notes.rst

 3. Operation
 -------------

+- **Controller SAML Authentication** Aviatrix administrators can authenticate to the Controller by SAML authentication.

 - **Alert for New Release** sends email to the Controller admin email address to alert you when a major release becomes available.

 - **Aviatrix Gateway EBS Volume Encryption** allows you to encrypt the gateway EBS volume after the gateway is launched.